azizsaif899/nexus/docs/FIGMA_API_INTEGRATION.md

-# 🎨 Figma API Integration Guide
+# 🎨 Figma API Integration Guide - دليل تكامل واجهة Figma

 This document outlines the process of integrating Figma designs directly into the FlowCanvasAI project using the Figma API.
 This allows for automated generation and synchronization of React components from Figma components.

 ## 🎯 **Goal**

-To create a seamless workflow where Figma is the single source of truth for design, and code components are automatically generated or updated based on changes in the Figma file.
+To create a seamless **one-way workflow** where Figma is the **single source of truth for design**, and code components are automatically generated or updated based on changes in the Figma file.

 ## 🔑 **Prerequisites**